yasirbhutta/yasirbhutta.github.io/tools/docs/cisco-packet-tracer.md

 - [Configure DHCP on the Router](#6-optional-configure-dhcp-on-the-router)
 - [Connecting Two LANs with a Router: A Step-by-Step Guide](#3-connecting-two-lans-with-a-router-a-step-by-step-guide)

+## Lab Task 1: Basic PC-to-PC Communication

+Objective: Create a simple network where two PCs communicate with each other.

+Steps:

+1. Drag two PCs onto the workspace.
+2. Drag a Switch and place it between the two PCs.
+3. Use Copper Straight-Through cables to connect each PC to the switch.
+4. Click on PC1, go to the Desktop tab, and assign the following IP address:

+IP: 192.168.1.1

+Subnet Mask: 255.255.255.0

+Do the same for PC2 with:

+IP: 192.168.1.2

+Subnet Mask: 255.255.255.0

+5. Test connectivity by opening a command prompt on PC1 and using the ping command to ping PC2.

+Learning Outcome: Understand basic IP addressing and connectivity testing using the ping command.

+## Lab Task 2: Connecting Multiple PCs using a Switch

+Objective: Build a small network with multiple PCs communicating via a switch.

+Steps:

+1. Drag four PCs and one Switch (2960 Switch) onto the workspace.
+2. Use Copper Straight-Through cables to connect each PC to the switch.
+3. Assign the following IP addresses and subnet masks:

+PC1: 192.168.1.1 / 255.255.255.0

+PC2: 192.168.1.2 / 255.255.255.0

+PC3: 192.168.1.3 / 255.255.255.0

+PC4: 192.168.1.4 / 255.255.255.0

+4. Test connectivity by pinging each PC from another (e.g., from PC1, ping PC2, PC3, and PC4).

+Learning Outcome: Understand how a switch enables communication between multiple devices on the same network.

 ## 1. How to configure DHCP server in Packet Tracer

 Configuring a DHCP (Dynamic Host Configuration Protocol) server in Cisco Packet Tracer allows you to automate the assignment of IP addresses to devices on your network.
 Below is a step-by-step guide to setting up a DHCP server using Packet Tracer's built-in server functionality.
 This guide assumes you have a basic understanding of networking concepts and Packet Tracer's interface.